wp-plugins/disqus-conditional-load/readme.txt

 1. Upload `Disqus Conditional Load` plug-in zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Goto plugins editor and edit disqus-conditional-load.php file.
+4. You can see a line says "Your Disqus Name".
+Replace it with your disqus username for the website and save it.
 3. Ensure that you have not enabled comments while creating posts and pages.

 Note : Inorder to this plug-in work Disqus comments should be activated and comments should be disabled in posts and pages.